albedo000/Adult-Data-EDA/README.md

-A simple exploratory data analysis on adult data
+A simple exploratory data analysis on adult data.